|

 (Muslim)

-The light and fragrance of Paradise
+The light and beauty

+Jannah will be filled with radiance unknown to this world.
 Its light will not come from sun or moon, but from the light of Allah.
-Everything within it will shine and sparkle, and each person’s beauty will increase day by day.

 The Prophet ﷺ described the endless youth, beauty, and joy of Paradise: